 * You have adventurous tastes in music and want to go to concerts.

-* You have a posh English accent or an Australian one.
+* You have an English accent or an Australian one.

 * Go on: if you have read this far you know you want to :)